 Image used under Creative Commons from Marco Verch

-How to Tell if Walnuts Have Gone Bad
+How to Tell If Walnuts Are Bad

 Let’s start with unshelled walnuts.
 If the shell is dried out and shrunk, or simply doesn’t look healthy, you can discard the nut right away.
 95 out of 100 the walnut will be bad.
 If the shell looks fine, time to crack it open and see what’s inside.

 Once you have the walnut shelled, take a closer look at it.
 Check if there’s any net forming on it or any signs of mold.
 If any are present, discard the walnuts.
 Next in the process is the sniff test.
 Usually, walnuts have a mild nutty aroma.
 If they smell more like used cooking oil or rancid oil, they are rancid.
 While rancid nuts generally aren’t unsafe to eat, their nutritional value might be diminished, plus they taste bitter.
 So in most cases, you want to discard them.
 Unfortunately, even if everything about the nut seems to be okay, it can still turn out bitter, and there’s no way of knowing that without tasting it.